 With multidisciplinary specialists, stakeholders from across the country, and extensive labor market analysis, the national network team is uniquely positioned to carry out the goals of the strategic initiative.
 The career pathway demonstration programs will prepare future transportation professionals to develop industry competencies and move beyond disciplinary silos to address transportation workforce challenges throughout the nation.

-Please direct all inquiries for the National Transportation Career Pathway Initiative to Project Coordinator Scott Jakovich, email@example.com (949) 939-9365
+A summary flyer on the program is available.
+Please direct all inquiries for the National Transportation Career Pathway Initiative to Project Coordinator Scott Jakovich, firstname.lastname@example.org (949) 939-9365